-- ♦It is a long term blueprint of desired image, direction and destination i.e. what it wants to be and where it wants to be. - ♦It is used to take market position, conducts its operations, attract and satisfy customer, compete successfully. - ♦It is game plan or ways to respond to dynamic and hostile external forces by top level to pursue vision, mission and objectives. - ♦It is no substitute for sound, alert and responsible management. - ♦It can never be perfect, flawless and optimal.
+◆It is a long term blueprint of desired image, direction and destination i.e. what it wants to be and where it wants to be.

+♦It is used to take market position, conducts its operations, attract and satisfy customer, compete successfully.

+◆It is game plan or ways to respond to dynamic and hostile external forces by top level to pursue vision, mission and objectives.

+◆It is no substitute for sound, alert and responsible management.

+◆It can never be perfect, flawless and optimal.

+As per William F. Glueck, 'A unified, comprehensive and integrated plan designed to assure that the basic objectives of the enterprise are achieved'.

-strategy is Partly Proactive and Partly Reactive
+Strategy is Partly Proactive and Partly Reactive